-Presidential aspirant and Vice President Leni Robredo received a warm welcome as she visited the province of Bulacan for a vaccine express initiative and various gatherings with her supporters on Wednesday, November 24.
+Presidential aspirant and Vice President Leni Robredo received a warm welcome as she visited the province of Bulacan for a vaccine express initiative on Wednesday, November 24.

 Bulacan residents lined up in a stationary caravan from Guiguinto to Malolos cheered as the vice president’s convoy passed around 7:30 am.